Pandemic Influenza and Gender Imbalance: Mortality Selection before Births: Data Appendix

 \subsection{Vital Statistics Records}

 The data on the number of births by gender are from the 1916--1922 editions of \textit{Nihonteikoku jink\=od\=otait\=okei} (Vital Statistics of Empire Japan, hereafter the VSEJ) (Statistics Bureau of the Cabinet 1919b, 1920b, 1921b, 1922b, 1924b,c,d).
 Figure~\ref{fig:vsej} shows an example image of the VSEJ that I mainly use to construct the dataset.
 These vital statistics have been recorded based on the comprehensive national registration system (\textit{koseki}).
 Thus, the data cover all births during the measured years.
 The data on the number of annual live births used as the denominator of the infant mortality rate are also obtained from the VSEJ (Statistics Bureau of the Cabinet 1919b, 1920b, 1921b, 1922b, 1924b,c,d).
 To prepare the weighted influenza death rates in 1913--1925 used in Online~\ref{sec:secc}, I additionally digitize the 1912--1914 and 1923--1927 editions of the VSEJ (Statistics Bureau of the Cabinet 1916c, 1917, 1918c, 1924d, 1925d,e, 1926c, 1927b, 1928c).
+Although the quality of Japanese fetal death records that begun in 1900 was not high in the initial stage, the records became reliable around the 1920s (Kawana et al. 2007; Ito 1987).
+See Drixler (2016) for a more in-depth discussion on birth records in prewar Japan.